 The preferred format for model files is GLTF.
 A GLTF model can be stored in a text file with extension .gltf or in a binary file with extension .glb.
 Binary files are smaller and more efficient, but not human-readable.
-A three.js loader for GLTF files is defined by the file GLTFLoader.js. from the three.js download.
-Copies of that script, as well as scripts for other model loaders, can be found in the threejs folder in the source folder for this textbook.
+A three.js loader for GLTF files is defined by the class GLTFLoader, which can be imported from the module GLTFLoader.js. from the three.js download.
+Copies of that script, as well as scripts for other model loaders, can be found in the threejs/script/loaders folder in the source folder for this textbook, or in the examples/jsm/loaders folder in the three.js download.
+(Note that GLTFLoader is not part of the object THREE.)

-If loader is an object of type THREE.GTLFLoader, you can use its load() method to start the process of loading a model:
+If loader is an object of type GLTFLoader, you can use its load() method to start the process of loading a model:

 '''

-loader = new THREE.GLTFLoader()
+loader = new GLTFLoader()

 loader.load( url, onLoad, onProgress, onError );

 '''